KL-RFeng/Project-1/README.md

 To configure the NCO and use it you need the following dependencies:
 * Xilinx Vivado
 * Xilinx Artix-7 FPGA or compatible board
-* provided files in folder
+* provided files in NCO VHDL code files folder